bottega-code-school/workshop-react-html-parser/README.md

-# Build out Instagram Style Video Stories in React
+# Build an HTML Parser in React

 ## Objectives:

-- Utilize video files in a React application
+- Build a React JS component that renders HTML content
-- Integrate the React Stories NPM library
+- Implement functions that parse HTML attributes
-- Configure advanced controls and options for the React Stories library
+- Create a process for swapping out specific HTML attributes for React components